bollmann/lunchtalk/talk/slides.md

 1. explicit, formal, live spec/type for a service.
 2. yields services that are faithful wrt their API.
+3. clients and docs for the API come for free!

-3. Haskell's type system catches many errors at compile-time.
+4. Haskell's type system catches many errors at compile-time.

 References
 ----------